3v401/HackTheBox/Perfection/README.md

 ![Alt text](pic12.png)
 ![Alt text](pic13.png)

 Bingo.
 You got access to the webserver application.
-Now playing around like I did in the previous picture you can get the user flag.
+Now playing around like I did in the following picture you can get the user flag.

 ![Alt text](pic11.png)

-#### Root flag
+### Root flag

 After playing around with all the folders possible in the remote shell, the only interesting file found is the one located at `/home/susan/Migration`.
 The file is a `.db`.
 If you open it using cat you won't be able to appreciate the content correctly because the file is in binary format.
 Binary files contain not only text but also binary data that represents various non-printable characters and metadata necessary for the database engine to interpret the file correctly.
 The `strings` command is designed to extract and display printable text strings from binary files.
 Some example of .db files are SQLlite.db files.

 ![Alt text](pic15.png)

-This file contains the password for several users.
+This file contains the password in hash format for several users.
 The password we need is the Susan one because we are logged into `susan@perfection:~/Migration$`.
 A good way to decipher the password is to use hashcat.

-##### Hashcat
+#### Hashcat

 Hashcat is an open-source password recovery tool used for recovering lost passwords.
 It is designed to crack password hashes through various attack methods like brute-force, dictionary, combinator and rule-based attacks.